Reddit's Appetite: Predicting User Engagement with Nutritional Content: Materials and Methods

 \subsection{Explorative analysis}

-\xhdr{Users} A total of $146,203$ unique users contributed posts to the subreddit, with $62.6$\% posting only once.
-The most active user made $882$ posts.
-Typically, more active users have more experience and the community engages stronger with their posts \cite{rokicki_how_2017}.
-In our dataset, the top $5$\% of users ($6,417$ users) according to the number of posts have at least $10$ posts each.
+\textbf{Users.} A total of $152,362$ unique users contributed posts to the subreddit, with $61.7$\% posting only once.
+The most active user made $952$ posts.
+Typically, more active users have more experience, and the community engages strongly with their posts \cite{rokicki_how_2017}.
+In our dataset, the top $5$\% of users ($6,888$ users) have at least $10$ posts each.

-\xhdr{Comments} The mean number of comments per post is nine, with a standard deviation of $43.4$, indicating significant variability in comment counts.
-In total, $320,125$ ($62.8$\%) posts received at least one comment.
-The maximal number of comments on a post is $2,447$, while the median is only two, and the third quartile is only six comments, indicating a strongly skewed distribution.
-This highlights the disparity between engagement and resonance---while the community engages with the majority of the posts, posts that strongly resonate with the community (top 1\%) receive at least $150$ comments.
+\textbf{Comments.} The mean number of comments per post is nine, with a standard deviation of $43.4$, indicating significant variability in comment counts.
+In total, $338,747$ ($76.6$\%) posts received at least one comment.
+The maximum number of comments on a post is $2,447$, while the median is only two, and the third quartile is just six comments, indicating a strongly skewed distribution.
+Although the community engages with the majority of the posts, highly engaging posts (top 1\%) receive all a minimum of $215$ comments.

-\xhdr{Scores} Each Reddit post has a score, determined by the difference of community ``upvotes'' and ``downvotes''.
-The mean score is $245$, with a standard deviation of $1,740.03$, indicating high variability.
-The median score is only $23$, signaling again a skewed distribution where most posts receive relatively modest scores while the highest score is $70,308$.
-In this paper, we do not use score as an engagement metric and opt for comments, which require more effort from the users.
-In addition, the score has a strong positive correlation with the number of comments ($\rho = 0.627, p < 0.001$), indicating that comments are a comprehensive representation of engagement.
+\textbf{Scores.} Each Reddit post has a score, defined as the difference between the community's ``upvotes'' and ``downvotes''.
+The mean score is $243$, with a standard deviation of $1,739.58$, indicating high variability.
+The median score is only $22$, signaling again a skewed distribution where most posts receive modest scores while the highest score is $70,308$.
+In this paper, we do not use score as an engagement metric and opt for comments, which require more user effort.
+In addition, score and comment count are strongly positively correlated ($\rho = 0.87, p < 0.001$), indicating that comments are a comprehensive representation of engagement.

-\xhdr{Temporal characteristics} In Figure \ref{fig:temporal} we depict the temporal development of activity and user engagement in r/Food.
-The number of posts steadily increased over time (Fig. \ref{fig:posts_per_year}), peaking in $2020$, likely due to the COVID-19 pandemic as this surge can be potentially attributed to the widespread lockdowns, increased interest in food, and the shift towards consuming more meals at home \cite{gligoric_population-scale_2022}.
-Following a few months of the COVID-19 outbreak, the number of posts rapidly dropped, with a brief increase at the beginning of $2021$.
-Subsequently, the number of posts continued to decrease, returning to pre-pandemic levels and even falling further.
+\textbf{Temporal characteristics.} In Figure \ref{fig:temporal}, we depict the temporal development of user activity and user engagement in r/Food.
+The number of posts steadily increased over time (Fig. \ref{fig:posts_per_year}), peaking in $2020$, likely due to the COVID-19 pandemic and its associated lifestyle changes, e.g., increased interest in food and consumption of more meals at home \cite{gligoric_population-scale_2022}.
+After a brief increase in early $2021$, posts declined, falling below pre-pandemic levels.